mjgasior/cracker-app/README.md

 ```

 The Docker images are prepared in a way that volumes of `certbot` are mounted to the same location (`/etc/letsencrypt`) as the volumes of `cracker-client`, so the generated certificates are instantly available for the website.
 Remember that `certbot` manages the `Let's Encrypt` certificates and stores their renewal information in the `/etc/letsencrypt` directory.
 It is not recommended to modify those directories because it might make the certificate renewal process impossible.

+#### Recertification of production:

+After less than 30 days you need to perform the recertification of the domain HTTPS SSL certificate.

 ### Apollo GraphQL Playground: